 Forbidden Druid GX Forest-Road Off-Road Performance

 I once saw someone comment that the idler was not only noisy but also might increase resistance.
-So I tried to climb on it, and the mountain forest is very rough, as I’m sure you’ve appreciated.
+So I tried to climb on it, and the mountain forest is very rough.
 I could feel the gears transmitting efficiently as I climbed in lower gears.
 Because there was no great effort the bike climbed up the rocks.
 Thankfully, the idler didn’t make me feel like I was losing out on my efforts, and I felt it was unusually quiet, probably because of the lube I had put on it.

 And the best part is the downhill.
 The winding trail and the feeling of going downstream are so exciting and fun.
 It reminded me of the silky, fast wintertime when my dog pulled a sled to take me on a wild ride through the snow.